gaelfoppolo/gaelfoppolo.com/_posts/2018-06-20-elliptic-curve-cryptography.md

 |     n     | 109454571331697278617670725030735128146004546811402412653072203207726079563233 |
 |     h     |                              1                               |

-*Note: ANSSI is the French Network and Information Security Agency.*
+ANSSI is the French Network and Information Security Agency.
+{: .notice--info}

 Cryptography is about trust.
 The problems begin when this trust is broken.
 And this is what happened in 2013.
 NSA internal memos leaked thanks to Edward Snowden, suggesting that an algorithm developed by them and used in the generation of elliptic curves by NIST was containing a weakness, a backdoor, only known by the NSA.
 Since then, many experts expressed their concern over the security of the NIST recommended elliptic curves and suggested to use other standards, such as academics.